vibe-stack/vcode/README.md

 The production build will be output to the `dist/` directory.

+## Contributing
+We welcome contributions from the community!
+Feel free to open issues, submit pull requests, or suggest new features.
+For more details, see our [Contributing Guidelines](CONTRIBUTING.md).

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-For more information, see the source code and comments.
-Contributions are welcome!
+For more information, explore the source code and comments.
+Join us in shaping the future of vCode IDE!